velexi-research/VLXI-Cookiecutter-Research/README.md

        * matplotlib
        * seaborn

-     * Commit the changes to the `pyproject.toml` file to the project Git repository.
+     * Commit the updated `pyproject.toml` and `poetry.lock` files to the project Git repository.

-     * Add and commit `poetry.lock` to the project Git repository.

-   * If the project was created with Julia support enabled, install the Julia package dependencies.
+   * Configure the Julia package dependencies for the project (if the project was created with Julia support enabled).

      ```julia
      julia> ]